I-graham/BSP-report/semantics.typ

 }
 ```

 As we build up the program, we also build up its semantics using the semantics of its subterms. #footnote[We are defining a _fold_ (or catamorphism) from programs of a certain language (with type annotations) to their canonical semantic representations.]
-Since the semantics of each subterm depends only on the semantics of its own subterms, we can ensure that any two terms with the same semantics (and the same type) are interchangeable, and we don't lose any expressivity by taking one term from using only one term with some semantics. #footnote[This is based on the idea of _Contextual Equivalence_ from Programming Language Theory: If two terms $S$, $T$, have the same semantics, then for any context $C[X]$, $C[S]$ should have the same semantics as $C[T]$.
-Essentially, we are forbidding introspection.].
+Since the semantics of each subterm depend only on the semantics of its own subterms, we can ensure that any two terms with the same semantics (and the same type) are interchangeable, and we don't lose any expressivity by not repeating terms with the same semantics. #footnote[This is based on the idea of _Contextual Equivalence_: If two terms $S$, $T$, have the same semantics, then for any context $C[X]$, $C[S]$ should have the same semantics as $C[T]$.
+Essentially, we are forbidding introspection.]
 Since we shouldn't expect to be able to able to perfectly analyze every program, we include the `Unique` variant, which allows us to indicate that a certain term should be treated as the sole term of its equivalence class.
 We also include a `Malformed` variant, which allows us to indicate that a term should not be included in our search at all.

 == Semantics of Polynomials

-As a simple example, we revisit our language contianing the primitives `zero`, `one`, `(+)`, and `(*)`.
+As a simple example, we revisit the `Polynomials` language.
 Since the programs expressible here are the functions mapping to polynomials with coefficients in $NN^+$, we can convert to the following form:

 $
 lambda x_1 dot dot dot x_n . (a_0 + a_1 (v_11 v_12 dot dot dot) + a_2 (v_21 v_22 dot dot dot) + dot dot dot)